Particles

 I was driving along, thinking about her.

-In this sentence, 'along' is the adverb particle, joining with 'drive' to form the phrasal verb 'drive along'.
-It is almost unnecessary to use 'along' in the example, and we could still fully understand the meaning of the sentence without it.
+In this sentence, 'along' is an adverb particle, joining 'drive' to form the phrasal verb 'drive along'.
+It is almost unnecessary to use 'along' in the example, and the meaning of the sentence would be complete without it.

 She got upset and walked away slowly.

 Adverbial particles give additional and expanding meaning to the sentences.
-Look at this example again:
+Compare the following examples:

 Liza ate up all her lunch.